 Recently, two scientists decided to look back on six of these studies to see if there is really any merit in using LSD as a treatment for alcoholism…

 THE RESEARCH IS OUT THERE

-Krebs & Johansen found six randomised controlled trials from the ‘60s and ‘70s that used LSD to treat alcoholism.
-They analysed the accuracy and design of the trials, to ensure that there was no experimenter bias or messy science.
+Krebs & Johansen found six randomized controlled trials from the ’60s and ’70s that used LSD to treat alcoholism.
+They analyzed the accuracy and design of the trials to ensure that there was no experimenter bias or messy science.
 They then attempted to merge the results of the six trials, to see if LSD really did help patients recover from alcoholism.

 Pooling the results from these six studies, Krebs & Johansen found that LSD treatment significantly reduced participant’s alcohol misuse, and improved participant’s attempts at abstinence from alcohol, compared to control groups.

 Overall, 59% of participants who had undergone LSD treatment improved in alcohol misuse scores, compared to 38% of control participants, which was highly statistically significant.
 After six months, 40% of LSD treated participants had abstained from alcohol, compared to only 28% of control participants; again, a highly significant result.
 After 12 months, the effects had mostly worn off, with participants returning to control group levels of alcohol misuse; but this initial benefit of LSD treatment on alcoholism is considerably greater than any currently-available treatment!

 There’s something remarkable about this meta-analysis; despite these six trials having drastically different approaches to LSD administration (one trial just strapped participants to a bed without even explaining what LSD is), they all showed that LSD treatment has a positive effect on alcoholism.
 Although the effects only lasted a year, it’s possible that more frequent and more controlled LSD-assisted psychotherapy could produce a prolonged recovery from alcoholism.